 Magnesium is one of the most common nutritional deficiencies I see in my clinic.
-In fact, nearly everyone who isn’t already supplementing with a top-quality magnesium supplement is likely low in this all important mineral.
+In fact, nearly everyone who isn’t already using a top-quality magnesium supplement is likely low in this all-important mineral.

 While no current government data on magnesium status in Americans exists, food surveys done by the National Institute of Health suggest that as many as 90% of Americans may be deficient, with adolescent females and men over 71 years old being the most at risk of not consuming enough.1

 This shocking and widespread lack of dietary magnesium is a concerning issue as magnesium is far and away one of the most important micronutrients.
 Magnesium is involved in over 300 biochemical processes in the body.
 A few of its most notable roles are supporting healthy bowels, maintaining healthy bones, aiding in cognitive function, relaxing tight and aching muscles, and, perhaps most importantly, supporting cardiovascular health.
 Magnesium also promotes a calm and relaxed mood and is critical for healthy sleep too.
 Thankfully, with the right diet and lifestyle changes, you can easily get your magnesium levels back to optimal levels so that you can reap all of the benefits of this crucial mineral.